kubernetes-sigs/gateway-api/geps/gep-713/index.md

 <details>
   <summary>Implementation tip</summary>

-  This targeting method can be implemented in Golang by using a type such as Gateway API's [`LocalPolicyTargetReference`](https://pkg.go.dev/sigs.k8s.io/gateway-api/apis/v1alpha2#LocalPolicyTargetReference) type.
+  This targeting method can be implemented in Golang by using a type such as Gateway API's <a href="https://pkg.go.dev/sigs.k8s.io/gateway-api/apis/v1alpha2#LocalPolicyTargetReference"><code>LocalPolicyTargetReference</code></a> type.
 E.g.:

   ```go
   package color